Palézieux–Lyss railway: History

 The line between Palézieux and Fräschels was owned by the Western Swiss Railways (Chemins de fer de la Suisse Occidentale), which already operated the Jura Foot Railway via Yverdon and the Lausanne–Bern railway via Fribourg.
 The Jura bernois also opened its section between Fräschels and Lyss on 12 June 1876, so that the Murten–Kerzers–Lyss section went in operation on the same day, although owned by two companies.
 The competition from the two established main lines and the rural character of the catchment area never allowed the Palézieux–Lyss railway to advance beyond the status of a secondary line.
 Various mergers of railway companies led to the line becoming wholly owned by the SBB at its foundation in 1903.

 Most of the line was electrified in 1944–1947, late by Swiss standards and reflecting its low traffic.
 The Murten–Muntelier section had already been electrified at 750 Volt using side-contact third rail between 1903 and 1947 for the trains of the Chemin de fer Fribourg–Morat–Anet (FMA).

-The Palézieux–Payerne section is included in the network of the Léman Express as line S21.